snab43/mts-to-mp4/README.md

 1. Clone or download this repository (or just download the `.ps1` file).
 2. Ensure you have **FFmpeg** and **ExifTool** installed and added to your system PATH.
 3. Run the script through Powershell or by right-clicking on the script file and selecting **Run with PowerShell** (Use the `Defaults` version if you want a no-prompt experience, just a one click run with some recommended defaults).
-4. Follow the on-screen prompts to select input/output folders (they can be relative to your file location), video quality, and encoding method.
+4. Follow the on-screen prompts to select input/output folders (they can be relative to your script location), video quality, and encoding method.

 ## Acknowledgements